 - Email address: Some hosting companies also limit the number of email addresses you can set up on your hosting account.
 You might want to review it as well before you dive in to choose a hosting service.

 - Free domain: Companies often offer a free domain while purchasing a new web hosting account.
 Your hosting company will cover the registration fee of your domain name for the first year.
-Keep in mind that if you purchase a domain name from a domain registrar like NameCheap.com, you could save your money in renewal price in the long run.
+Keep in mind that if you purchase a domain name from a domain registrar like NameCheap.com, you could save your money on the renewal price in the long run.

 - Free SSL: SSL is an industry standard security measure that creates an encrypted link between your visitor’s browser and your website.
-Installing SSL certificate on your site will add a small green padlock icon in your address bar, which makes your site look trustworthy.
+Installing SSL certificate on your site will add a small green padlock icon on your address bar, which makes your site look trustworthy.
 Similar to the free domain offer, some web hosting providers also offer free SSL certificate when signing up for their hosting plan.

 24/7 support is a standard feature offered by almost all popular web hosting providers.
-Support is typically offered via 3 options: phone, ticket based email, and live chat.
+Support is typically offered via 3 options: phone, ticket-based email, and live chat.

-Similarly, another thing you need to take a look is whether your hosting provider offers live chat support throughout the day.
+Similarly, another thing you’ll need to take a look at is whether your hosting provider offers live chat support throughout the day.
 For example, with DreamHost, Live Chat is available only between 5 am and 10 pm PST and they don’t even offer free phone support for shared hosting.
 If you need assistance via phone, you’ll have to purchase the phone support addon separately.

 Cheap hosting, also known as shared hosting is sufficient enough to run a new website with low traffic volume.

-In a shared hosting environment, your website shares server resources including CPU, RAM, etc. with other websites hosted on the same server.
+In a shared hosting environment, your website shares server resources including CPU, RAM, etc. with other websites hosted on the same web server.
 This is how hosting providers can keep the costs low.
 Although you share hosting resources with other sites, your website will be secure and only you’ll be able to access your website files.

 Looking to build a website with WordPress, but don’t want to undergo the unnecessary installation process?
 Then, you might subscribe to a managed WordPress hosting plan.